The Widows of Culloden: Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
-He began his career in fashion as an apprentice on Savile Row, and the skills he developed there earned him a lifelong reputation as an expert tailor.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
+He began as an apprentice on Savile Row, earning a reputation as an expert tailor; later he learned dressmaking as head designer for French fashion house Givenchy.
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)

 Although he was born in England, McQueen's father was of Scottish descent.
 His mother was fascinated with this family history, an interest she passed on to McQueen early in his childhood.
 McQueen maintained an interest in contentious periods of Scottish history, especially instances of Scottish–English conflict such as the Jacobite risings and the Highland Clearances.
 He resented the romanticisation of Scotland (sometimes called tartanry), particularly by other British fashion designers such as Vivienne Westwood, and drew inspiration from Scottish resistance to English domination.

 McQueen's first Scotland-inspired collection was the controversial Highland Rape (Autumn/Winter 1995), which marked his first use of the red, black, and yellow McQueen clan tartan.
 The collection became known for its runway show, which featured models walking unsteadily down the runway in torn and bloody clothing.
 Intended as a reference to what McQueen described as "England's rape of Scotland", the collection was described by many British fashion critics as misogynistic, a characterisation to which McQueen consistently objected.
 American journalists tended to be more positive about the collection: Amy Spindler of The New York Times called it "a collection packed with restless, rousing ideas, by far the best of the London season."
-In retrospect, Highland Rape is considered to be the launching point of McQueen's fame, and has been credited with leading to his appointment as head designer at French luxury fashion house Givenchy.
-He held that post from 1996 to 2001; shortly after his contract ended he sold 51% of his label to the Gucci Group.
+In retrospect, Highland Rape is considered to be the launching point of McQueen's fame, and has been credited with leading to his appointment as at Givenchy.
+Shortly before his contract there ended, he sold 51% of his own label to the Gucci Group, retaining creative control.